knation/beget/README.md

 | `key` | The message key. | No      |         |

 ## Health check
 The service will respond with a 200 status code on any request to `/healthz`.
-In "release" mode, these requests are not logged.

 # Deploying